 - Start by tear your sheet music into 2″ pieces.
 Any shape is fine.
 I tore up 3-4 pages for 3 vases.

 - Tear one more straight long piece for the neck 3/4″ tall by the circumference of the jar.
 I didn’t use scissors for the upper edge but you could.

 - Tear along the length of the paper about half way up.
 This will help it wrap around the jar without buckling.

-- Brush a thin layer of mod podge around the neck, enough so all the paper touches the mod podge.
+- Using your craft brush apply a thin layer of mod podge around the neck, enough so all the paper touches the mod podge.

 - Apply and adjust the sheet music until it’s snug at the rim.

 - Brush more mod podge on top of the sheet music.

 - Now start applying your pieces in the same manner as above overlapping the edges to cover the glass.

 - Use your fingers to press out any excess glue near the ridges in the glass before you layer your next piece.

 - When you get to the bottom edge use the same tearing method as the neck but this time use the regular size pieces as shown below.